 It is the color of its pink sand that the Baie Rouge owes its name.
 Its lively and pleasant beach is one of the most beautiful in Saint-Martin.
 It is popular because it is possible to have lunch in the sand, in one of the small beach restaurants.

-Access to the summit of Pic Paradis 424 meters (1391.08 feet), the highest point of the island, offers a magnificent panoramic view of Saint Martin and the neighboring islands.
-By crossing it on foot, we can observe a lush tropical flora.
+Access to the summit of Pic Paradis 424 meters, the highest point of the island, offers a magnificent panoramic view of the whole of St. Martin and the neighboring islands.
+By crossing it on foot, there is a lush tropical flora.
 This is the starting point for many hiking trails.

-• Go window shopping in the colourful streets of Marigot
+• Window shopping in the colorful streets of Marigot

-In Marigot, between sessions at the beach or at the end of the day, we come to walk around the marina to admire the yachts at the quayside, and we wander through the streets of the small town center to window shop, before nap or dinner.
+In Marigot, between two sessions at the beach or at the end of the day, come to walk around the marina to admire the yachts at the quay, and wander through the streets of the small town center to window shop, before nap or dinner.

-In February / March each year, the carnival of Saint-Martin is a very festive moment where the inhabitants go out disguised, masked and made up, and find themselves to sing and dance in the streets, according to the folk music around a parade .
+In February / March each year, the carnival of Saint-Martin is a very festive moment where the inhabitants go out disguised, masked and made up, and find themselves singing and dancing in the streets, to folk music in a parade .
 On the Dutch side, the carnival takes place in April.

 The Saint Martin Nature Reserve preserves its 5 main ecosystems: reefs, seagrass beds, mangroves, ponds and dry coastal forest.
-More than a thousand plant and animal species have been identified at this date and inventories are continuing ...
+More than a thousand plant and animal species have been identified to date and inventories are continuing ...